dkotsuka/ndfe-maps-api/README.md

 * then `npm start` to run server
 * and open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+* ServiceWorker only runs in production mode.
+If you want to see in action run `npm run build` and serve it locally or deploy it in some https server.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## API's used in this project